 - Compassionate care

-The acute and (chiefly) chronic conditions we treat can be divided into the following large groups:
+The acute and (chiefly) chronic conditions we treat can be divided into the following major groups:

-We work across disciplines if required.
+We work across disciplines, if necessary.
 Our department also maintains good relations with academic centres and collaborates on scientific research.
 The quality of our care and your satisfaction are always our top priority.